Buying a house in Brampton is becoming more and more challenging as inventory is at an all-time low with prices increasing at an unprecedented rate.

 Stay in touch with your Real Estate Agent

 Keep in contact with your real estate agent and clearly express your needs.
-Ask him/her to set you up to receive listing as soon as they become available.
-Be ready to view the house on a short notice – if it is a great home, it will go quickly.
+Ask him/her to set you up to receive listings as soon as they become available.
+Be ready to view the house on short notice – if it is a great home, it will go quickly.

-There is not such thing as a “perfect” home.
-Determine a head of time what you can live without.
+There is no such thing as a “perfect” home.
+Determine ahead of time what you can live without.

 Be prepared to make a decision

-Don’t hum and haw when you see a home you love; there will probably be five or more prospective buyers that also love the home and are ready to make an offer.
+Don’t hum and haw when you see a home you love; there will probably be five or more prospective buyers who also love the home and are ready to make an offer.

 You may not want to start out offering the highest price you can afford.
 Similarly, it is suggested that you not go in too low as you may offend the seller.